Skip to main content

 Value, supplier diversity, localization, and supply chain sustainability are not just stand-alone KPIs.
 They are part of a procurement ecosystem that creates positive economic, social, and environmental impacts.

-Based on what we’re seeing in the market and hearing from procurement leaders strategic procurement leaders are putting a focus on value over cost, prioritizing supplier diversity and multi-sourcing approaches, and emphasizing supply chain sustainability.
+Based on what we’re seeing in the market and hearing from procurement leaders' strategic procurement leaders are putting a focus on value over cost, prioritizing supplier diversity and multi-sourcing approaches, and emphasizing supply chain sustainability.

 In light of everything we learned (and are still learning) in recent years, the most successful procurement leaders take the time to identify the business’s overall strategy, then align that strategy with procurement key performance indicators (KPIs).
 This alignment helps increase overall profitability, but it also sets the business up for long-term success with customers, suppliers, employees, and the communities in which they operate.